We’re Available 24/7

 Call our Experienced Age Discrimination Attorney!

 Age discrimination is a growing concern in the workforce, particularly as the population ages and more people work past retirement age.
 Despite being illegal, many employees face discrimination based on their age, whether it’s being passed over for promotions or being unfairly terminated.
-This type of discrimination can have a profound impact on an individual’s career and financial stability.

 At Leeds Law Firm, located in Houston, Texas, we understand the difficulties of facing age discrimination in the workplace.
 Our team of experienced employment attorneys is dedicated to fighting for the rights of our clients and helping them get the justice they deserve.

 At Leeds Law Firm, we have a successful track record of leading clients to victory in age discrimination cases.
 Our attorneys are knowledgeable about the law and have a deep understanding of the unique challenges faced by older workers.
-We work tirelessly to build strong cases and represent our clients with the utmost professionalism and integrity.
-Whether negotiating a settlement or taking a case to court, we are committed to securing the best possible outcome for our clients.

 We also serve the following practice areas: